apple/swift-protobuf/Documentation/INTERNALS.md

 Note that the visitors are generally structs (not classes) that are passed as `inout` parameters.
+Also note that the fields are traversed in order of field number;
+this causes some complexity when dealing with extension ranges or `oneof` groups.

 Since this example is proto3, we only need to visit fields whose value is not the default.